Global Business and Economics with a Nordic Perspective 5 credits

 General entry requirements and Mathematics 3b or 3c, and Civics 1b or 1a1+1a2.
 Or: Mathematics Further level 1b or Further level 1c, Civics level 1b, or level 1a1+1a2.
 Proof of English proficiency is required.

-Level of Education: First cycle
+Level of Education: Bachelor

 Coursecode/Ladok code: J1GBAE